Kaiyali/SPH3U0-C/Physics Grade 11/K5 Graphing Linear Motion.md

 There are only 2 peieces of information on these graphs... positive (y value) and time (x time).

-* Using this graph we can easily ditermine the displacement (chagne in position) of the object.
+* Using this graph we can easily determine the displacement (chagne in position) of the object.
 	* <font color="#6C0BA9">If </font>the position is increasing the displacement is positive → Forward
 	* <font color="#6C0BA9">If </font>the position is decreasing the displacemetn is negatice → backward
 	* <font color="#6C0BA9">If </font>the position is not chanigng there is no displacement

 ![Pasted image 20230308171937](https://user-images.githubusercontent.com/80181145/223890920-281b2dac-466a-48f9-a8e2-6c077ff262a3.png)

-* Velocity is teh cahgne in position (displacement) over a change in time...
+* Velocity is the cahgne in position (displacement) over a change in time...
 Since we have position and time measurment on this graph are shown, we can use it to calcaulate the velocity.
 * Slope: The Slope of this graph is the [[K2 Velocity|velocity]]

 * A postive slope is a forward velocity.
 A negative slope is a backward velocity.
 Calcaulate the slope to get the speed of the object.